Published 2013-06-03.

 This is good when you do not have hardware support for multi-threading, but is quite inefficient otherwise.

-In many cases where multi-threading is enabled, a Future
+In many cases where multi-threading is enabled, a Future will start computing the value on another

 thread immediately, but you cannot assume this to always be the case, because another thread may not be available right away.

-is a signaling mechanism which exists in the same execution context as it was created on.
+A Promise is a signaling mechanism which exists in the same execution context as it was created on.

-can be created complete with a value or exception,
+A Promise can be created complete with a value or exception,

 or it can be completed with a value or exception at later time.

-s, promises are fulfilled on demand.
+Unlike Futures, promises are fulfilled on demand.

-The value of a Promise
+The value of a Promise is held by an internal Future.

 We will explore the storage mechanism in more detail in a moment.

-value, or it might contain a Throwable
+When complete, a Promise might have a Success[T] value, or it might contain a Throwable.

 -